smapiot/piral/docs/tutorials/02-getting-started.md

 pilet new ./my-app/my-app-1.0.0.tgz --target my-pilet
 ```

 With the `pilet new` command, a new pilet with pre-defined content is created.
 The first parameter `./my-app/my-app-1.0.0.tgz` specifies the application shell, which the pilet will be built for.
-Make sure that you adpat the path to the piral instance located in your local directory structure.
+Make sure that you adjust the path to the Piral instance located in your local directory structure.
 If you navigate into the folder `my-pilet`, you'll find the files for the newly created pilet.

 ### The Setup Method for a Pilet